-Assistant Professor of Economics at Purdue University
+Assistant Professor of Economics at the University of Pittsburgh

 COLIN D. SULLIVAN